voxpupuli/puppet-augeasproviders/README.md

 The module adds the following new types:

+  * `kernel_parameter` for adding kernel parameters to GRUB Legacy or GRUB 2 configs
   * `nrpe_command` for setting command entries in Nagios NRPE's `nrpe.cfg`
   * `sshd_config` for setting configuration entries in OpenSSH's `sshd_config`
   * `sshd_config_subsystem` for setting subsystem entries in OpenSSH's `sshd_config`